7 Things To Do After Submitting Your FAFSA® Form

 1

-Check your FAFSA® confirmation for important information.
+Check your FAFSA® confirmation page for important information.

-After you complete and submit the FAFSA form online, you’ll see a confirmation page like the one below.
+After you submit the FAFSA form online, you’ll see a confirmation page like the one below.
 The full confirmation page will appear if all information, consent and approval, and signatures required on your form have been submitted.

 The FAFSA confirmation page provides your completion date and estimated Student Aid Index.